The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 The Risk to Kids

-Critical point here: keep iron gummies in child-resistant packaging and treat them like actual medicine, regardless of how they look or taste.
+Keep iron gummies in child-resistant packaging and treat them like actual medicine, regardless of how they look or taste.

 The Vitamin C Scam You're Falling For

 Walk down any supplement aisle and you'll see "immune support" gummies boasting 500 to 1,000mg of vitamin C per serving.
-These products reveal a fundamental misunderstanding of how vitamin C actually works in your body.
+These products reveal a fundamental misunderstanding of how vitamin C works in your body.

 Your Body Has Limits